jyjoshi/makemore/Notes.md

 - Translate from real-world domain to deep-learning domain
 - One example given in the bigram notebook is really good.
 - You solve a problem using a probabilistic model
-- You then, create an equivalent deep learning model which produces similar outputs.
+- You then create an equivalent deep learning model which produces similar outputs.
-- Learn the correlation, and techniques which transform the model space.
+- Learn the correlation and techniques that transform the model space.

 ### Network Description

 - Bigram network is a simple 1-layer FC network.

 - Encode the input data using One-Hot-Encoding:
-- You need to provide the right input as it will determine the activations which get triggered.
+- You need to provide the right input as it will determine the activations that get triggered.

-- Matrix Multiplication produces logits: which can be seen as log-counts.
+- Matrix Multiplication produces logits: which can be seen as log counts.
-- We use softmax at the end to create a probaiblity distribution.
+- We use softmax at the end to create a probability distribution.

-- And then sample from the distribution during inference time.
+- Then sample the distribution during inference time.

 ### Formulating the loss

-- For training we calculate the loss
+- For training, we calculate the loss
-- We want to maximise the likelihood of y-label of training data being selected during sampling from our model.
+- We want to maximize the likelihood of the y-label of training data being selected during sampling from our model.
-- But the probability is a number between 0-1 hences can diminish very quickly with subsequent multiplication over sequences
+- But the probability is a number between 0-1 hence, it can diminish very quickly with subsequent multiplication over sequences
-- Also from a deep learning perspective we want to deal with minimization of loss for optimization (Hopefully add some convexity to the problem)
+- Also, from a deep learning perspective, we want to deal with the minimization of loss for optimization (Hopefully, add some convexity to the problem)

-- So we take the log of Maximum likelihood - log likelihood
+- So we take the log of Maximum likelihood - log-likelihood
 - Now log for an input ranging from 0 to 1 is a -ve value
 - We want to maximize this negative value
-- Which is similar to saying minimise the negation of this value
+- Which is similar to saying minimize the negation of this value
-- And that brings us to negative log likelihood being the loss that we try to minimise.
+- And that brings us to negative log-likelihood being the loss we try to minimise.
 - You can average this over the batch size.

 ## Part-2 MLP

 ### Introduction

-- RNNs are universal approximators; they are very expressive and in principle can implement all(questionable) algorithms.
+- RNNs are universal approximators; they are very expressive and, in principle, can implement all(questionable) algorithms.
-- But they are not very easily optimizable using first - order techniques widely used.
+- However, they are not very easily optimizable using first-order techniques that are widely used.
-- Key to understanding why they are not optimizable easily is by understanding:
+- The key to understanding why they are not optimizable easily is by understanding:
   - the activations and gradients and how they behave during training.

 ### Curse of dimensionality: